 Digitizing government cash transfers may boost usage of formal financial services among vulnerable households and women’s economic empowerment, but poor delivery of these digital transfers could increase the risks that beneficiaries face.
-In this project, IPA is partnering with A2i and the Ministry of Social Welfare (MSW) in Bangladesh to understand how beneficiaries, particularly women, receive their payments and increase state capacity to proactively monitor and identify difficulties at scale.
+In this project, IPA is partnering with Aspire to Innovate (a2i), in Bangladesh to understand how beneficiaries, particularly women, are notified of and receive their payments.
+These findings can help increase state capacity to proactively monitor and identify difficulties at scale.

 Project ongoing; results forthcoming.

 To find out more about how this study is contributing to A2i’s learning during the pandemic, please visit the Research for Effective COVID-19 Responses (RECOVR) Hub page.

 William Jack and Tavneet Suri, “The long-run poverty and gender impacts of mobile money,” Science 354, no. 6317 (December 2016).

 Baur-Yazbeck, Silvia, and Joep Roest.
 “The Future of G2P Payments: Towards an Integrated Infrastructure in Bangladesh.”
 Washington, DC: CGAP, 2019.